AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public_kernel_iterative.md

 - Proof of the app circuit.
 - Verification key.
 - Hash of the function bytecode.

+It also includes hints that aid in the verifications carried out in this circuit:

 - Membership witness for the function leaf.
 - Membership witness for the contract leaf.
 - Update requests override counters.

 ## Public Inputs

-The structure of public inputs aligns with that of other kernel circuits.
+The structure of this public inputs aligns with that of the [tail private kernel circuit](./private_kernel_tail.md) and the [tail public kernel circuit](./public_kernel_tail.md).

-### Accumulated Data

-It contains the result from the current function call:

-- Read requests.
-- New note hashes.
-- New nullifiers.
-- L2-to-L1 messages.
-- Private call requests.
-- Public call requests.
-- New contracts.
-- Log hashes.
-- Log lengths.
-- Public read requests.
-- Public update requests.

 ### Constant Data